-Property Name # of Vouchers to be Project- Based RAD?
-Description of Project Hunt Sharswood 30 New construction, mixed income development with 60 total units Phase 1 Yes developed by Hunt-Pennrose as part of Sharswood CNI Plan Liddonfield 150 No New construction for seniors in Northeast Philadelphia sponsored by New Courtland.
+of Vouchers to be Project- Property Name Based RAD?
+Description of Project Fairhill Apartments 110 Yes Partial conversion of existing public housing development Initial Phase sponsored by PHA.
+Harlan Street 22 No New construction in the Sharswood neighborhood sponsored by Michaels Development.
+Harrison Plaza 112 Yes Conversion of tower in existing public housing development sponsored by PHA.
+Liddonfield 150 No New construction for seniors in Northeast Philadelphia sponsored by New Courtland.
 Supportive services are provided.
-New Courtland at 40 Yes Rehabilitation of Henry Ave tower for seniors sponsored by New Henry Ave Courtland.
+New Courtland at 40 Yes Rehabilitation of Henry Ave tower for seniors sponsored Henry Ave by New Courtland.
 Supportive services to be provided.
-Norris Apartments Phase V 45 Yes Choice Neighborhood RAD conversion sponsored by PHA.
-Norris LP 51 Yes Conversion of existing PAPMC public housing development sponsored by PHA.
-Queen Lane 55 Yes Conversion of existing PAPMC development sponsored by PHA.
 Queen Row 43 Yes Conversion of existing public housing development sponsored by PHA.
-Reynolds School 49 Yes Adaptive reuse to convert elementary school into housing for homeless veterans sponsored by HELP USA.
-Supportive services to be provided.
-School of Nursing - 50 No Rehabilitation of former nursing school building for homeless individuals Project HOME sponsored by Project HOME.
-Supportive services to be provided.
-Sharswood II 30 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
+Sharswood Hunt II 30 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
 Supportive Services to be provided.
-Sharswood III 95 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
-Strawberry Mansion 34 No New construction in the Strawberry Mansion neighborhood sponsored by Village Pennrose.
+Sharswood Hunt III 101 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
+Strawberry Mansion 34 No New construction in the Strawberry Mansion neighborhood Village sponsored by Pennrose.
 Supportive services to be provided.
-West Park 110 Yes Partial conversion of existing public housing development sponsored by Apartments Initial PHA.
-Phase 1,104 Planned I Total Vouchers to be Newly Project-Based iv.
+West Park Apartments 110 Yes Partial conversion of existing public housing development Initial Phase sponsored by PHA.
+752 Planned Total Vouchers to be Newly Project-Based iv.
 Planned Existing Project Based Vouchers

-In addition to planned new project-based vouchers, PHA will continue to provide voucher-based operating support for a large portfolio of existing units under contract in the UBV Program.
-Table 4 provides details on those UBV developments that are currently under contract, and that PHA projects will be under contract throughout FY 2022.
-As noted, there are 3,705 units in this category.
+In addition to planned new project-based vouchers, PHA will continue to provide operating support for a large portfolio of existing units under contract in the UBV Program.
+Table 4 provides details on those UBV developments that are currently under contract, and that PHA projects will be under contract throughout FY 2023.
+As noted, there are 4,375 units in this category.
 Actual figures may vary depending on several factors including contract terminations, unit additions and subtractions.